-The cultural anthropology program offers a general MA, an option to pursue M.A. field research in concert with U.S. Peace Corps service in public health (the “Master’s International” or “MI” program), and a PhD.
-Students in the MA and PhD programs are exposed to basic issues in the four fields of American anthropology through core courses in archaeology, evolutionary anthropology, cultural anthropology, and linguistics.
-They are then expected to explore the subdiscipline of cultural anthropology through a variety of required and elective courses within the department, as well as courses in other departments, if such classes are appropriate for their research interests.
+The cultural anthropology program offers an MA and a PhD.
+Cultural graduate students are exposed to basic issues in the four fields of American anthropology through core courses in archaeology, evolutionary anthropology, and linguistics.
+They explore the subdiscipline of cultural anthropology through a variety of required and elective courses within the department, as well as courses in other departments, if such classes are appropriate for their research interests.
 The PhD in cultural anthropology offers highly individualized training in a variety of areas according to the student’s interests and the specializations of the faculty.
 PhD students are expected to develop research proposals in cooperation with their advisors in order to obtain outside grant support for their doctoral research.

 All graduate programs in cultural anthropology emphasize the importance of fieldwork.
 Both MA and PhD students are expected to conduct original field research as part of their graduate training.
 Competence in a foreign language at both the MA and PhD levels is required of all students.

 Please contact the Cultural Anthropology Graduate Coordinator or Student Representative for more information:

 Interests: Psychological anthropology, medical anthropology, cognitive psychology, Theravada Buddhism, mental health, religion and ritual, gender, agency, contemporary social issues in Thailand, Southeast Asia